eldipa/Hydra/test/publish_subscribe.rst

  - one method to *subscribe* the entity to some particular event of interest
  - the other method allows to an entity to *publish* some event

-   Exist more methods that can be implemented like *unsubscribe*.
-Currently only these two are implemented.

 Before any action, the entity must initialize the lib

 ::